Introduction

 What else is changing?

-Breaking each of these down slightly, it means that before an active audit of Cyber Essentials Plus (Level 2) can begin, activity must take place to:
+The specification for Cyber Essentials Plus testing is also changing for V3.2.
+This can be downloaded from the IASME website and references key changes to the “verification of scope, sub-sets and sampling”.
+Breaking each of these down, it means that before an active audit of Cyber Essentials Plus (Level 2) can begin, activity must take place to:

-- Verify scope against Level 1 (Cyber Essentials) certification – to ensure a match between the two levels of certification in terms of devices being referenced
+1. Verify scope against Level 1 (Cyber Essentials) certification – to ensure a match between the two levels of certification in terms of devices being referenced

-- Verify that any sub-sets have been segregated appropriately – to ensure any devices that are considered to be out of scope are appropriately separated
+2. Verify that any sub-sets have been segregated appropriately – to ensure any devices that are considered to be out of scope are appropriately separated

-- Identify samples that will be tested and when the testing will occur – to ensure there’s clarity on the devices that will be chosen for review, as part of the Level 2 audit
+3. Identify samples that will be tested and when the testing will occur – to ensure there’s clarity on the devices that will be chosen for review, as part of the Level 2 audit

 How can RB Consultancy Ltd guide you through the changes?

 RB Consultancy Ltd are a certification body for both levels of Cyber Essentials.
-We’re also the first and only NCSC Assured Service Provider and Cyber Advisor in our area.
+We’re also the first and only NCSC Assured Service Provider and Cyber Advisor in our region.
 This means we have the necessary skills to help organisations navigate the whole (end to end) process relating to Cyber Essentials and Cyber Essentials Plus, along with the implementation of the technical controls.

 Conclusion